 “There’s a number of factors involved in the decline and certainly urbanization in southern Quebec is a big factor.
-The loss of habitat and introduced species are big contributors as well,” said the KEPO manager.
+The loss of habitat and introduced species are big contributors as well,” said Ragaz.

 The field team will be on the lookout for birds such as the Caspian Tern and Bald Eagle, which have historically been present in the territory.

-The purpose of the inventories underway are to provide the environment office with the insight necessary to better understand ecological stressors, so they can develop proper strategies to try and enhance local wildlife.
+The purpose of the inventories underway will also serve to provide the environment office with the insight necessary to better understand ecological stressors, so they can develop proper strategies to try and enhance local wildlife.